DCMN · Dashboard Design · Data Visualization

 30+ hours reclaimed

-Per strategist, per month.
-Not hours saved on a spreadsheet — hours returned to campaign strategy, client storytelling, and the analysis the reports were supposed to enable in the first place.
+Per strategist, per month — returned to campaign strategy, client storytelling, and the analysis the reports were supposed to enable.

 400 hrs/mo — eliminated

 Four hundred hours of manual Excel work removed from the monthly cycle across 50 clients.
-Every hour that was being silently lost to data entry is now billable capacity.
+Now billable capacity.

 40 adopters across 5 teams

-Rolled out to 40 individuals across 5 internal teams, starting with 3 beta testers.
-The adoption curve was steep once the parallel validation period resolved — no mandate required.
+Rolled out across 5 internal teams starting with 3 beta testers.
+Steep adoption curve once the parallel validation period resolved — no mandate required.

 One report, company-wide

-A single standardized report template replaced the inconsistent Excel patchwork.
-Every client now receives the same structure, same visual language, and the same quality floor regardless of account manager.
+A single standardized template replaced the inconsistent Excel patchwork.
+Every client receives the same structure and quality floor regardless of account manager.

 Reactive → proactive

-Real-time, shareable reports shifted the team's relationship with data from reactive entry to proactive storytelling.
-Strategists could pull a live view during a client call rather than scheduling a reporting cycle.
+Real-time shareable reports shifted the team from reactive data entry to proactive storytelling — pulling a live view during a client call rather than scheduling a reporting cycle.

 Second-Order Outcome